ChengLuFred/shift-sleeping_barber_problem/README.md

 **Case 2**

-The barber is cutting the hair of customer 12 and customers 13 to 16 are waiting.
+The barber is cutting the hair of customer 20 and customers 21, 22, 23, 24 are waiting.

 ```
-Barber cutting the hair of customer 12
+Barber cutting the hair of customer 20
-Waiting room: 13 14 15 16
+Waiting room : 21  22  23  24
 ```

 ---

 **Case 3**

-The barber is cutting the hair of customer 12 and customers 15, 16, 17, 19 and 21 are waiting (assuming there are only 5 seats in the waiting room) when customer 22 arrives and ends up leaving because there are no available seats.
+The barber is cutting the hair of customer 23 and customers 24 to 28 are waiting, but customer 29 leaving with no avaliable seats in waiting room.

 ```
-Barber cutting the hair of customer 12
+Barber cutting the hair of customer 23
-Waiting room: 15 16 17 19 21
+Waiting room : 24  25  26  27  28
-Customer 22 leaving
+Customer 29 leaving
 ```

-*Note: given the behavior of the program, customers 13, 14, 18 and 20 must have arrived when no seats were available.*

 ---

-The customer number is the argument given when creating the thread, as explained above.
+## The Next

+I am working on implementing a base class called "Barbershop", and "Barber" and "Customer" become its derived class.
+So they may share information in the base class instead of setting global variables.

-> If you have any specific questions, please contact me at twinkle1@stevens.edu.
+> If you have any specific questions, please contact me at clu12@stevens.edu.

-> Good luck!